sjp38/sjp38.github.io/src/content/projects.md

 Inactive
 --------

+Below are not actively being developed at the moment.

 - [Translation of "Is Parallel Programming Hard, And, If So, What Can You Do About It?"](
   {{< relref "posts/perfbook-kokr.md" >}})